HatchApps/xavier-help/insights.md

 you want it back.

-Clicking *Set as default* does what is says on the tin - Xavier will prompt you to confirm before setting the suggested account code in Xero as the default for either Sales or Purchases:
+Clicking *Set as default* does what is says on the tin - Xavier will prompt you to confirm before setting the suggested code in Xero as the default for either Sales or Purchases:

 ![Contact Defaults Confirm Setting](./images/cleanup-contact-defaults-confirm.png)